Safe food production in South Australia

 - Local government Environmental Health Officers who undertake these activities for the Food Act 2001.

-- Primary Industries and Regions SA (PIRSA) and the Dairy Authority who undertake these activities for selected primary products and processing covered by the Primary Produce (Food Safety Schemes) Act 2004 and associated regulations.
+- The Department of Primary Industries and Regions (PIRSA) and the Dairy Authority who undertake these activities for selected primary products and processing covered by the Primary Produce (Food Safety Schemes) Act 2004 and associated regulations.

 - SA Health who undertake these activities in regions outside of local council areas.